HiraZaidii/stress-escape-/README.md

 1. As a first time user, I want to know where the clinic is located
 2. As a first time user, I want to know about the treatments
 3. As a first time user, I want to know more about clinic
-4. As a first time user, I want to get a feel of what to expect at the clinic
+4. As a first time user, I want to get an impression of what the clinic looks like

 #### Returning User
 5. As a returnign user, I want to know the opening times